Darin (singer): 2024–present

 On 22 March 2024, Darin released the single "Electric"; the single was subsequently added to BBC Radio 2's New Music Playlist, on the B List.
 In an interview with Spindle magazine, Darin shared, "I met with [Harris and Hurr] and another writer, Jordan Shaw, in London, and this was the first song that we wrote together.
 I had the story, and we created the song from that, all in one day.
 The song is about a night out in Palma, Mallorca, where I live.
 It was one of those spontaneous nights with my closest friends, actually celebrating my birthday.
 And when I thought things couldn't get better, I met someone special.
 We were like two magnets drawn to each other that night [...]
 I want to spread good vibes and positive feelings and hopefully make people want to dance to it."
 The single became Darin's first ever single to chart in the United Kingdom; it debuted and peaked at number 56 on the UK Singles Downloads Chart.
 On 24 May 2024, Darin released "Moonlight"; the single was co-written with English singer Conor Maynard.

-Other collaborations

-As well as being a successful performer, Darin is also an established songwriter.